vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

  ```
  ### Run Cluster Requirements

-The run cluster will read the container image and Kubernetes resources created by the build cluster and run them as defined in the `Deliverable` object for each application.
+The Run Cluster will read the container image and Kubernetes resources created by the Build Cluster and run them as defined in the `Deliverable` object for each application.
-The run clusters requirements will be mostly driven by the respective applications that it will be running.
+The Run Clusters requirements will be mostly driven by the respective applications that it will be running.
 Horizontal and vertical scale will be determined based on the type of applications being scheduled.

 Kubernetes requirements:
 * LoadBalancer for ingress controller (1 external IP)